CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/113-ama-backup.md

     ```bash
     az aks update -g <managed-resource-group> -n <cluster-name> --enable-managed-identity
     ```
+    {:.important}
-    **Note:** After updating your cluster, the control plane and pods will use the managed identity.
+    After updating your cluster, the control plane and pods will use the managed identity.
 The kubelet will continue using a service principal until you upgrade your agent pool.

 1. Restart the AKS cluster to update the managed identity across all the node pools.

+    {:.important}
-    **Note:** This will cause downtime as the nodes are cordoned, drained, and reimaged.
+    This will cause downtime as the nodes are cordoned, drained, and reimaged.

 1. Initiate the deployment by selecting the following button: